L’abus d’alcool est dangereux pour la santé. À consommer avec modération.

 As it is a half-bottle, it leaves the cellars earlier and we recommend that you enjoy it soon rather than keep it for later.

-Inspired by the dream of the fifth generation of the House of Krug, to conceive a rosé Champagne that did not yet exist, every Édition of Krug Rosé perpetuates this legacy.
+Krug Rosé is inspired by the dream of the fifth generation of the Krug family to conceive a rosé Champagne that did not yet exist, one that could be re-created each year.
+Every Édition of Krug Rosé perpetuates this legacy.

-The broad palette of elegant notes in Krug Rosé 22ème Édition Édition is born from a selection of 22 wines, the youngest of which dates back to 2010 and the oldest to 2005.
-The blend was completed with 9% traditionally macerated Pinot Noir red wine from the year.
+The broad palette of elegant notes in Krug Rosé 23ème Édition, is born from a selection of 60 from 10 different years, the youngest of which dates back to 2011 and the oldest to 2000.
+It was completed with 13% traditionally macerated Pinot Noir of the year from one special plot in Ay, which added spiciness, colour and structure.

-Krug Rosé is the most non-conformist of Krug Champagnes, for bold gastronomic adventures.
-Combining breadth, depth and grace, it dances a perfect tango with savoury dishes of all kinds, replacing a great red wine at the table with brio.
+The most non-conformist of Krug Champagnes, Krug Rosé is for bold gastronomic adventures.
+Combining breadth, depth and grace, it dances a perfect tango with savoury dishes of all kinds, replacing a good red wine at the table with brio.
+It can be enjoyed with fois gras, lamb, game, white meat, venison or even dishes with spices.

 Krug Rosé is both unexpected and daring.
 It shows a broad and extensive aromatic palette, unusual for a Rosé Champagne.